DarylWM/PnP-Satellite-Gateway/README.md

 )
 ```

 The token is an MD5 hash (truncated) of the user's email address, and this token must be provided in the inReach message.
+A simple token generator is in the `psg generate hash` Jupyter notebook.

 The format of the inReach to the SIM's mobile number is: